TEST

 Simply put, casual conversion is a legislative process that allows casual employees to request a change from casual to permanent employment.
 It’s an option now formally known as the employee choice pathway, and it can help employees achieve greater job security by transitioning into a permanent position – if certain eligibility requirements are met.

-Employees become eligible under this pathway after they've been employed for at least six months (or 12 months for small businesses), provided they believe their role no longer aligns with the casual employment definition, according to the Fair Work Ombudsman.
+Employees become eligible under this pathway after they've been employed for at least six months (or 12 months for small businesses), provided they believe their role no longer aligns with the casual employment definition set out in the Fair Work Act.

 Why casual conversion matters for employers and employees